Zaphoood/sensors/README.md

 - the minimum sensing radius _R_ such that the entire sphere can be observed
 - the minimum communication distance _r_ such that the network of sensors is connected.

-We compute _R_ by considering the Delaunay triangulation of the points on the sphere; the second one is computed by iterating over all pairwise distances of points.
+We compute _R_ by considering the Delaunay triangulation of the points on the sphere, and compute _r_ by checking all pairwise distances of points.

 ## Installation